-Sustainable fashion is also a counter-movement against fast-fashion, a billion dollar industry which exploits human resources (child labour, sweatshops) and depletes natural resources (water, crops, etc).
+Sustainable fashion is also a counter-movement against fast-fashion.
+Evidently so a billion-dollar industry which exploits human resources (child labour, sweatshops) and depletes natural resources (water, crops, etc).

 Since 2011, the fashion industry itself has steadily grown by 4.78% every year.
-Arguably a lot of this growth can be attributed to the growth of the fast-fashion industry itself.
-Fast-fashion retailers produce clothes in mass quantities and encourage overconsumption by launching new, often trend-led designs on a weekly to monthly basis (some committing to producing for 52 seasons a year.
-And yes you counted right, that’s a season a week!)
+Arguably, fast-fashion contributes significantly to its growth.
+Fast-fashion retailers produce clothes in mass quantities.
+They encourage overconsumption by launching new, often trend-led designs on a monthly basis, some even producing 52 seasons a year.
+And yes you counted right, that’s a season a week!

-The fact is, clothing production at this super fast pace comes with a hefty price - a price tag we can’t see because we’re blinded by our urge to purchase cheap products, as well as due to the lack of transparency in most companies supply chains.
+The fact is, clothing production at this super-fast pace comes with a hefty price.
+Unfortunately, it is a price tag we can’t see because we’re blinded by our urge to purchase cheap products.
+Moreover, the lack of transparency in most companies supply chains contributes to this immensely.

-Many fast-fashion retailers also use lower quality fabrics, meaning they have a shorter life span which means consumers like you or I have to buy more products to replace our old ones.
-The clothes are then thrown away and end up in landfill.
+Many fast-fashion retailers also use lower quality fabrics, meaning they have a shorter life span.
+This means consumers like you or I have to buy more products to replace our old ones.
+The clothes are then thrown away and end up in landfills.
 When we order online, the environmental impact is bigger given the amount of plastic packaging used!

 In addition to the terms sustainable and ethical fashion, more and more people are using the term ‘conscious fashion’ which can be a tad confusing!